Trait Product Pipeline

-Our Trait Product Pipeline integrates Cibus’ Crop Platforms in Canola, Rice, Soybean, Wheat and Corn with our Trait Platforms for Weeds, Disease, Insects and Agronomy.
+Our Trait Product Pipeline integrates Cibus’ Crop Platforms in Canola, Rice, Soybean, Wheat and Corn with our Trait Platforms for Weeds, Disease, Pests and Agronomy.

-Our trait product breeding programs are based on building crop specific RTDS technology platforms for each crop.
-Our initial trait products are expected to be in canola, rice and soybean as we have established RTDS Crop Platforms in canola and rice and expect to have successfully developed our RTDS soybean platform by year end 2022.
-We expect our wheat platform to be completed by year end 2023; and our corn platform by 2025.
+Our trait product breeding programs are based on building crop specific RTDS® technology platforms for each crop.
+Our initial trait products are expected to be in canola, rice and soybean as we have established RTDS Crop Platforms in canola and rice and expect to have successfully developed our RTDS soybean and wheat platforms by year end 2023.
+We expect our corn platform to be complete by 2025.

 Our Initial Trait Products

-Canola was the first crop for which we successful implemented of our RTDS breeding platform.
-Because of this, canola is the first crop for which we have built an integrated family of Crop Protection Traits for a single crop platform.
+Canola was the first crop for which we successfully implemented of our RTDS breeding platform.
+Because of this, canola is the first crop for which we have built an integrated family of Productivity Traits for a single crop platform.
 We have our lead trait, Pod Shatter Reduction, as well as two traits in late-stage development for Sclerotinia (white mold disease) resistance and an herbicide tolerance trait.

 Canola/Oilseed Rape is an approximately 40-million-acre market that is split between North America and Europe.
 Regulatorily, both the United States and Canada have developed regulations that consider the new gene editing technologies similarly to conventional breeding.
 Europe still regulates gene editing as GMO but recently published a study favoring new regulations to treat new gene editing technologies similarly to conventional breeding.
 If it happens, it is expected that new regulations would take approximately three years.